DanTrofimov/progressify/src/features/lint/README.md

-# eslint-plugin-pwa-eslint-plugin
+# eslint-plugin-pwa-lint

-lint your PWA
+Lint your PWA

 ## Installation